 Fully extended, Zil is 1,000 meters long.
 Squished into his bounding-box, he’s only 750 meters long (yet again, “only”).
 A 747 has a wingspan of 64.4 meters, and from the picture, Zil’s body is much wider than that.
 Let’s say 150 meters, since he’s got a lot of tail and wings to squish in there.
 He’s got a total surface area almost the size of Vatican City.
 He masses 13.5 million metric tons.
 Heavier than any aircraft, train, or ship we’ve ever built.
 Heavier than the Great Pyramid of Giza.
 Heavier than most skyscrapers.
-That’s a lot of dragon (which sounds like a gross innuendo).
+That’s a lot of dragon.
 How much energy does he need?

 Well, at 1.5 watts per kilogram, that’s 20.25 gigawatts.
 Feel free to insert your own Back to the Future joke.
 He needs almost as much power as China’s massive Three Gorges Dam produces.
 That’s over 20 modern CANDU nuclear reactors, or ten large coal-fired power plants.
 Zil’s definitely not gonna want to be active more than 1/8th of the day.
 Actually, because he’s a big beast and he doesn’t wanna die of overexertion, let’s say he restricts his vigorous activity to 1/10th of the day.
 His power requirement then becomes 34.43 gigawatts.
 That’s 711 billion calories per day.
 Evey day, Zil needs the equivalent of 709.8 kilotons of TNT, which is 47.3 Hiroshima bombs.
 Every damn day.